ContextLab/Dartmouth-OpenBCI-Hackathon/README.md

 As you finish a task or get stuck, update the
 [main project board](https://github.com/ContextLab/Dartmouth-OpenBCI-Hackathon/projects/1).
 Also add any notes and/or usage examples to the [API](http://tinyurl.com/hmolv53).
+Then create a pull request to merge your branch into the main channel so that everyone can use your function(s).

 # Implementation notes